IJDykeman/ijdykeman.github.io/_posts/2019-05-17-introducing-generate-worlds.markdown

 ---

-I want to give everyone the ability to create and explore infinite, procedurally generated worlds without writing a single line of code.

 The infinite procedurally generated worlds of games like Minecraft and Dwarf Fortress create a sense of exploration and variety that entirely hand-built game worlds cannot compete with.
 However, designing and coding the algorithms to actually perform this generation is a specialized technical skill few possess.
 At the same time, numerous online communities exist around mapping, painting, and otherwise imagining fantasy environments, and some great products exist to help them do it, like [Wonderdraft](https://www.wonderdraft.net/) for drawing fantasy maps.
 But something is missing: I want to experience these worlds from the inside, and drawing tools don’t let me do it.